tonethar/IGME-230-GDD-Master/exercises/week-3/recipe.md

 To download that text file to your computer for editing, right-click on the button in the top right corner of the file that says "Raw," choose "Save link as...", and save the file to the **recipe** folder you just created.

 You're also going to need to download the image: [kadayif.jpg](kadayif.jpg).
 For this file, you will see a Download button in the top right corner.
-Right-click that button, choose "Save link as...", and download it to your local drive.
+Right-click that button, choose "Save link as...", and download it to your **recipe** folder.

 ## III.
 Marking Up a Text File